mitre/redhat-enterprise-linux-9-stig-baseline/README.md

 ### Source Guidance

-- RedHat Enterprise Linux 9 Security Technical Implementation Guide v1r1
+- RedHat Enterprise Linux 9 Security Technical Implementation Guide v1r2

 ### Current Profile Statistics

 The profile will be tested on every commit and every release against both `vanilla` and `hardened` ubi and ec2 images using a CI/CD pipeline.
 The `vanilla` images are unmodified base images sourced from Red Hat itself.
 The `hardened` images have had their settings configured for security according to STIG guidance.
 Testing both vanilla and hardened configurations of both containerized and virtual machine implementations of RHEL9 is necessary to ensure the profile works in multiple environments.

+Further pipelines may be employed to test different hardening content sources (e.g., Ansible code sourced directly from DISA or Red Hat).

 # Getting Started and Intended Usage